8JP8/MODSI-WebApp/README.md

 1. **Home Page**:
    - Enter a visualization code to join an existing visualization
-   - Click "Launch Configurator" to create a new visualization
+   - Click "Abrir Configurador" to open the configurator page to create a new visualization
-   - Access "My Visualizations" to view your saved projects
+   - Access "As Minhas Visualizações" to join a previously configured VR room

 2. **Configurator**:
    - Add multiple charts to your scene using the "Add Chart" button
-   - Select a chart from the dropdown to modify its properties
+   - Select a chart from the list to modify its properties
    - Select a chart type (Bar, Pie, Line, Scatter)
-   - Choose a department to visualize data from
+   - Choose the KPIs you want to use and one of the time units or display the values by change
    - Assign data indicators to X, Y, and Z axes
    - Use position, rotation and dimension controls to customize your chart in the VR scene
    - Preview your visualization in 2D and 3D with interactive camera controls
-   - Save your configuration to enable the "Launch VR Experience" button
    - Export or import configurations as needed
+   - Save your configuration and press "Launch VR Experience" button to create the room

 3. **Launching a VR Experience**:
    - Save your configuration first